The Forgotten Rolex – The Rolex Air King

 Not only was the Air King made to honour pilots, it was also made for them.
 Many pilots later relied upon the high precision chronometer to ensure highly accurate timekeeping during high intensity flight runs.

 Through modern times, the Air King’s has strong associations to Pan Am airlines, senator John McCain and an almost surreal partnership with Dominos pizza.
-And although briefly discontinued in 2014, the Air King now sits comfortably within the ‘budget’ end of Rolex’s range, nestling in just above the entry level Oyster for those that want a cheaper Rolex with a bit of a twist.
+The Air King was briefly discontinued in 2014, but now sits comfortably within the ‘budget’ end of Rolex’s range, nestling in just above the entry level Oyster for those that want a cheaper Rolex with a bit of a twist.

 Stand Out Vintage Air King Models